1. Who can be admitted into the Training Centers?

 3. Are the facilities clean and well-maintained?

-At Appalachian Teen Challenge, you won’t find holes that have been punched in walls by disgruntled residents.
 We are able to ensure a safe, sanitary environment for our residents because the program is highly disciplined and well-structured.

 4. How are the students disciplined?